BACK

 Making an Offer

 After you’ve chosen a property and been pre-approved for a loan (see our article on financing your deal to learn more), the next step is to make an offer on the property.
-It’s crucial at this point to enlist the help of a real estate agent, who can walk you through this process.
+It’s crucial at this point to enlist the help of a real estate agent, who can walk you through this process of working with sellers and mortgage lenders.

 With your real estate agent, you’ll first need to strategize to decide on an offer amount.
 Many factors can come into play here, including the size and age of the home, current market conditions, location, the buyer’s ability to secure a good loan, and others.